-This means that our school is committed to safeguarding and promoting the welfare of all its pupils.
+This means that our school is committed to safeguarding and promoting the welfare of all its pupils/students.
 We believe that:

-- Our children have the right to be protected from harm, abuse and neglect - That every child has the right to an education and children need to be safe and to feel safe in school - Children need support that matches their individual needs, including those who may have experienced abuse - Our children have the right to express their views, feelings and wishes and voice their own values and beliefs - Our children should be encouraged to respect each other's values and support each other - Our children have the right to be supported to meet their emotional and social needs as well as their educational needs - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, trans-phobic and cyberbullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours
+- Our childrenn/young peopl e have the right to be protected from harm, abuse and neglect - That every child has the right to an education and children/young people need to be safe and to feel safe in school - Children/yeung peepl e-need support that matches their individual needs, including those who may have experienced abuse - Our children/young people -have the right to express their views, feelings and wishes and voice their own values and beliefs - Our children/young people_should be encouraged to respect each other's values and support each other - Our children/young peopl e have the right to be supported to meet their emotional and social needs as well as their educational needs - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, trans-phobic and cyberbullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours

-All staff and visitors have an important role to play in safeguarding children and protecting them from abuse.
+All staff and visitors have an important role to play in safeguarding children Ayoung people and protecting them from abuse.